310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes. but it looks like what’s before us right now is actually the fire-breathing type of creature.
+yes. but it looks like what is [before] us right now is actually the [fire-breathing] type of [creature].
 {% endbubble %}

 ## Chapter 2